Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 Is Epitalon the same as Epithalamin?

 No. The distinction is the single most important framing fact for Epitalon.
 Epithalamin is a complex polypeptide extract isolated from bovine pineal glands.
 Epitalon (AEDG) was synthesized by Khavinson's group as the proposed minimal active fraction of Epithalamin.
 Epithalamin contains multiple peptides and is less chemically defined.
-The widely-cited clinical studies reporting all-cause mortality reduction in elderly humans (n=266 cohort, 6 years, 1.6–4.1-fold reduction) used EPITHALAMIN, not pure synthetic Epitalon.
-Effects reported for Epithalamin cannot be automatically attributed to Epitalon — but most secondary sources, vendor marketing, and longevity-community content conflate them.
+The widely-cited cohort data reporting mortality reduction (n=266, 6 years, 1.6–4.1-fold reduction) used EPITHALAMIN, not pure synthetic Epitalon.
+Effects reported for Epithalamin cannot be automatically attributed to Epitalon, but most secondary sources, vendor marketing, and longevity-community content conflate them.

-In cell culture, yes — two independent sets of experiments (Khavinson 2003; Al-Dulaimi 2025 at Brunel University London) show telomere elongation in human cell lines.
-In living humans, we do not know.
-No in vivo human study has measured telomere length before and after Epitalon administration under controlled conditions.
-The jump from "extends telomeres in a petri dish" to "extends telomeres in your body" requires pharmacokinetic data — does the peptide survive serum, reach the cell nucleus at active concentrations? — that does not exist.
+In cell culture, yes.
+Two independent sets of experiments (Khavinson 2003; Al-Dulaimi 2025 at Brunel University London) show telomere elongation in human cell lines.
+Whether this translates in vivo is unknown.
+No in vivo study has measured telomere length before and after Epitalon administration under controlled conditions.
+Translating cell-line findings to in vivo outcomes requires pharmacokinetic data confirming the peptide survives serum and reaches the cell nucleus at active concentrations.
+That data does not exist.
 Tetrapeptides are typically degraded by serum peptidases within minutes.

 Can Epitalon cause cancer?

 This is an UNRESOLVED concern, not a confirmed risk or a confirmed non-risk.
 The theoretical basis for concern is real: telomerase activation is a hallmark of cancer cells.
 The animal data is paradoxically anti-tumorigenic (Epitalon reduced cancer incidence in mouse models, including HER-2/neu transgenic breast cancer mice).
-The 2025 Brunel study added new complexity: in cancer cell lines, Epitalon extended telomeres via ALT (alternative lengthening of telomeres) — a telomerase-independent mechanism used by approximately 10–15% of human cancers — even as hTERT mRNA increased.
-The safety implications of this cell-type-specific divergence are not resolved.
-No human cancer safety study exists.
-The honest answer is: the cancer safety profile in humans is unknown, and the concern is scientifically legitimate enough that individuals with cancer history or active malignancy should not use Epitalon.
+The 2025 Brunel study added new complexity: in cancer cell lines, Epitalon extended telomeres via ALT (alternative lengthening of telomeres), a telomerase-independent mechanism used by approximately 10–15% of cancers, even as hTERT mRNA increased.
+The safety implications of this cell-type-specific divergence are not resolved, and no controlled safety study in any species has specifically examined this question.

 What's the difference between Epitalon and N-Acetyl Epitalon Amidate?